Nazım Ekren

-Nazım Ekren (born December 4, 1956 in Istanbul) was a Deputy Prime Minister of Turkey responsible for economic affairs.
+Nazım Ekren (born December 4, 1956, in Istanbul) is a Turkish academic and politician who was the Deputy Prime Minister of Turkey responsible for economic affairs from 2007 until 2009.

 Political career

 He was appointed to his position in August 2007, succeeding Abdüllatif Şener.
 Ekren is a former professor of banking and international finance.

 Ekren graduated in economics from the Bursa Academy of Economics and Finance (Iktisadi ve Ticari Ilimler Akdemisi), and then received a Master's degree and PhD from Uludağ University in Bursa, going on to a career as an academic in the field of economics at Marmara University in Istanbul.

 Ekren was a founding member of Tayyip Erdoğan's Justice and Development Party (AKP).
 He was elected to the parliament in 2007 as deputy of Istanbul Province.

 Nazım Ekren was appointed Deputy Prime Minister, responsible for coordinating economic affairs and for the management of: